-The James Buchanan’s Liberty Gold Coin represented one of the more popular releases in the First Spouse Gold Coins program.
-Because the 15th President had served in office without a spouse, an image of Liberty taken from a circulating coin of the era was used for the obverse.
+The James Buchanan’s Liberty First Spouse Gold Coin (Buy on eBay) represented one of the more popular releases in the First Spouse Gold Coins Program.
+Because the 15th President had served in office without a spouse, an image of Liberty taken from a circulating coin of the era was used for the obverse design.

 The same situation had occurred for three previous issues of the series, which also used classic depictions of Liberty.
 Together the four coins make up the so-called Liberty Subset, which has become a popular method of collecting a select portion of the lengthy series.
-As the final issue of the subset, the James Buchanan’s Liberty Gold Coin generated strong interest when the US Mint began sales on September 2, 2010.
+As the final issue of the subset, the James Buchanan’s Liberty First Spouse Gold Coin generated strong interest when the United States Mint began sales on September 2, 2010.

-The last reported sales for the James Buchanan’s Liberty $10 Gold Coin were 5,348 uncirculated and 7,304 proof coins.
-The combined total of 12,652 was the highest for the series since 2007, however the greater than typical demand for the issue seems to make up for the extra supply.
+The final audited mintages for the James Buchanan’s Liberty $10 Gold Coin were 5,162 uncirculated and 7,110 proof coins.
+The combined total of 12,272 was the highest for the series since 2007, however the greater than typical demand for the issue seems to make up for the extra supply.

 The obverse of the James Buchanan’s Liberty First Spouse Gold Coin features a reproduction of the Liberty Head $2.50 Gold Quarter Eagle, originally designed by Christian Gobrecht.
 This coin was produced for circulation from 1840 to 1907.
-Modifications to the design have been made for the series, including the placement of inscriptions “15th Presidency”, “In God We Trust”, the dates of the Presidential term “1857 1861″ and the date of issue “2010″.
+Modifications to the design have been made for the series, including the placement of inscriptions “15TH PRESINDENCY”, “IN GOD WE TRUST”, the dates of the Presidential term “1857 1861″ and the date of issue “2010″.

 Coin Specifications and Mintages